-- 1. Close the UPS input feeder circuit breaker. - 2.
-If dual feed, close the UPS bypass feeder circuit breaker. - 3.
-If IBCs are installed, close the battery breakers. - 4.
-Observe the UPS control panel display becoming active, indicating logic power. - 5.
-Verify no alarms are active. - 6.
-Tap the CONTROLS tab on the main menu navigation bar.
-The System Control screen is displayed. - 7.
-Tap the GO ONLINE button. - 8.
+- 1. Open the UPS front door by lifting the latch from the bottom and turning to the right (counterclockwise) and swing the door open. - 2.
+Verify that the UPS input breaker is open. - 3.
+Close the UPS input feeder circuit breaker. - 4.
+If dual feed, close the UPS bypass feeder circuit breaker. - 5.
+Close the UPS input breaker. - 6.
+If the UPS contains a battery breaker, close the UPS battery breaker. - 7.
+Close the door and secure the latch. - 8.
+If IBCs are installed, close the IBC battery breakers. - 9.
+Observe the UPS control panel display becoming active, indicating logic power. - 10.
+Verify no alarms are active.

+- 11. Tap the CONTROLS tab on the main menu navigation bar.
+The System Control screen is displayed. - 12.
+Tap the GO ONLINE button. - 13.
 If requested, enter the Level 1 password.
 Default password is 1111.